1int/chess-quiz-bot/README.md

 Here's how `/random` command looks like in my private chat:<br/>
 ![demo](resources/demo.jpg)

 Here's how `/puzzle` command looks like in a group chat.
-It produces a poll so that amny people can answer.<br/>
+It produces a poll so that many people can answer:<br/><br/>
 ![demo](resources/demo2.jpg)